-H. Mandatory Dismissal
+1. Mandatory Dismissal: If after the initiating of a formal complaint, it is discovered that the conduct alleged does not occur in the University's jurisdiction, the Title IX Coordinator(s) must notify the parties that the Formal Complaint is being dismissed for the purposes of the Title IX Grievance Policy.

-If the conduct alleged does not occur in the University's jurisdiction, the Title IX Coordinator(s) must notify the parties that the Formal Complaint is being dismissed for the purposes of the Title IX Grievance Policy.
-Each party may appeal this dismissal using the procedure outlined in "Appeals," below.
+2. Discretionary Dismissal

-I. Discretionary Dismissal
+The Title IX Coordinator(s) may dismiss a formal complaint brought under the Title IX Grievance Policy, or any specific allegation raised within that Formal Complaint, at any time during the investigation or hearing, if:

-- 1. The Title IX Coordinator(s) may dismiss a formal complaint brought under the Title IX Grievance Policy, or any specific allegation raised within that Formal Complaint, at any time during the investigation or hearing, if: - a.
+- a.
 A Complainant notifies the Title IX Coordinator(s) in writing that they would like to withdraw the Formal Complaint or any allegations raised in the Formal Complaint; - b.
 The Respondent is no longer enrolled in or employed by the University; or, - c.
 If specific circumstances prevent the University from gathering evidence sufficient to reach a determination regarding the Formal Complaint or allegations within the Formal Complaint.